NethServer/docs/developer-manual/en/nethserver-nextcloud.rst

 nethserver-nextcloud
 ====================

-This package can be installer before or after any user provider like nethserver-dc and nethserver-directory.
+This package can be installed before or after any user provider like nethserver-dc and nethserver-directory.

 If nethserver-dc or nethserver-directory are installed, the nethserver-nextcloud-save